gobuffalo/docs/templates/docs/directory-structure.md

 Buffalo provides you **a minimal directory structure** to work on your project.
 This structure **keeps the project clean**, and allow the [generators](/docs/generators) to work.
 Don't try to reinvent the wheel, and **let Buffalo buy you more time** to do the interesting part of your app! :)

-Now that you have a minimal new project, let's see its contents.
+Now that you have a minimal new project, let's go through its contents.

 <%= title("The root directory") %>